 Graduate students who do not meet the requirement for continuous registration during the academic year must obtain an approved leave of absence, in advance, for the term(s) they will not be registered.
-The leave of absence must be reviewed for approval by the chair or director of graduate studies of the student’s major department and, if the student is in the United States on a foreign student visa, by the Bechtel International Center.
-Except in the case of pregnancy or parental leaves, the granting of a leave of absence is at the discretion of the department and subject to review for approval by the Office of the Registrar.
+The leave of absence must be reviewed for approval by the chair or director of graduate studies of the student’s major degree program and, if the student is in the United States on a foreign student visa, by the Bechtel International Center.
+Except in the case of pregnancy or parental leaves, the granting of a leave of absence is at the discretion of the degree program and subject to review for approval by the Office of the Registrar.

-The University may condition its approval of a petition for leave of absence on the student's meeting such requirements as the University deems appropriate in the individual case for the student to be eligible to return (such as, in the case of a leave for medical reasons, proof of treatment or an interview with a provider at Vaden or CAPS).
+The university may condition its approval of a petition for leave of absence on the student's meeting such requirements as the university deems appropriate in the individual case for the student to be eligible to return (such as, in the case of a leave for medical reasons, proof of treatment or an interview with a provider at Vaden or CAPS).

 New graduate students may not take a leave of absence during their first quarter.
-However, new Stanford students may request a deferment from the department.
+However, new Stanford students may request a deferment from the degree program.
 Coterminal students who wish to take a leave of absence are subject to the Leave of Absence policies for both undergraduate and graduate students, as described here and in the undergraduate Leaves of Absence and Reinstatement section of the Stanford Bulletin.
 A coterminal student whose undergraduate degree has not been conferred must obtain permission from the master's degree program and the office of Undergraduate Academic Advising, and may not take a leave of absence unless approved for both the graduate and undergraduate leave.

 For students with multiple degree programs or majors, note that leaves of absence are only granted for all programs and majors.
 Students in multiple degree programs may not therefore request a leave from one, but not the other.